Atherosclerosis

 Heart-healthy living is very important for preventing and treating atherosclerotic plaque buildup throughout your lifetime.

-Steps for a healthy lifestyle include:
+Steps you can take for a healthy lifestyle include:

 • Choose heart-healthy foods, such as the DASH (Dietary Approaches to Stop Hypertension) eating plan.
 A heart-healthy eating plan includes fruits, vegetables, and whole grains and limits saturated fats, sodium (salt), and added sugars.